 - Carpool as much as possible

-- Use the library for entertainment such as books, games, movies, and puzzles
+- Use the library for books, games, movies, and puzzles

 - Get them involved in fun, affordable hobbies such as bike riding and cooking (e.g. not horseback riding)

-- Master the staycation or local vacations, instead of tips to Disneyland
+- Master the staycation or local vacations, instead of trips to Disneyland

 - Instead of giving your kids an allowance, make them work on commission